-Your kid is great -- good sport, lots of good deeds -- but he has obnoxious moments.
+Your kid is great -- good sport, lots of good deeds -- but they have obnoxious moments.
 And those moments threaten your sanity.

-Sometimes he doesn't listen to you.
-He won't take no for an answer.
-He's mean to his sister.
+Sometimes they don't listen to you.
+They won't take no for an answer.
+They are mean to their sister.
 You start to ask yourself, "Is my kid a jerk?"

 Some ages are naturally harder on kids -- and parents.
 But how can you tell what's normal?
 What can you do about it?
 And when should you get help?